 The UK said that it continued to support the SSWG, recognised the importance of the Ship Strikes Database, and noted that the Scientific Committee's work on ship strikes should continue.
 It re-emphasised the recommendations for the IWC to discuss mitigation measures with other bodies.
-The UK noted that UK scientists have been closely involved in assessing the potential for impacts on blue whale populations in the area and that they would be fully supportive of the IWC reaching out to the Sri Lankan government to offer its assistance and support.
-The Scientific Committee has also contacted Sri Lanka on this matter and the Secretary of the Indian Ocean Marine Affairs Cooperative has visited the Secretariat.
+The UK noted that UK scientists have been closely involved in assessing the potential for impacts on blue whale populations in Sri Lanka and that they would be fully supportive of the IWC reaching out to the Sri Lankan government to offer its assistance and support.
+The Scientific Committee has also contacted Sri Lanka on this matter and the Secretary of the Indian Ocean Marine Affairs Co-operative has visited the Secretariat.

-The USA considered the workshops to be well-attended and the ship strikes work in the Commission to be positive.
+The USA considered the Workshops to have been wellattended and the ship strikes work in the Commission to be positive.
 The USA supported the recommendations of the Scientific Committee and the SSWG.

-Belgium mentioned the 5-year strategic plan on ship strikes, and said that work on this would continue in the SSWG.
-The recommendations detailed here are essential for the 5-year strategic plan.
-Once they have been endorsed, a timeline can be developed, bringing together the work of the Scientific Committee, ship strikes coordinators, etc. The 5-year plan will be ready for consideration at IWC/66.
-Austria thanked Belgium for taking the lead on the 5-year plan.
+Belgium mentioned the five-year strategic plan on ship strikes, and said that work on this would continue in the SSWG.
+The recommendations detailed here are essential for the five-year strategic plan.
+Once they have been endorsed, a timeline can be developed, bringing together the work of the Scientific Committee, ship strikes coordinators, etc. The five-year plan will be ready for consideration at IWC/66.
+Austria thanked Belgium for taking the lead on the five-year plan.

 Argentina noted in its Voluntary Report (IWC/65/CC11) that since 2009, during the right whale season from June to November, a 10 knot speed limit has been imposed in the migration corridor.
-Research is ongoing on the southern
+Research is ongoing on the southern right whale population, with a programme to tag whales to log movement patterns.
+Two of 116 dead whales examined by the Southern Right Whale Health Monitoring Program in 2012 had evidence of ship strike trauma.